marcvanderkamp/enlighten/README.md

 Several utitilies/programs from AmberTools14 are used for the majority of (PREP protocol) tasks.

-Additional software requirements:
-- propka31 (see www.propka.ki.ku.dk ; Required for pKa estimation titratable residues, in presence of ligand)

-Currently, the protocols are only available as bash-scripts (for Linux or Mac OS X).
+- Currently, the protocols are only available as bash-scripts (for Linux or Mac OS X).
 All bash-scripts require awk & sed.
 NOTE: current bash-scripts are NOT fully POSIX compliant.